One worst surprises that can happen to a homeowner is finding out there is no plan for maintenance on road in front of the house.

 In 2021, the North Carolina General Assembly might more directly address the problem of orphan roads.
 The regulatory reform bill would require the NC Department of Transportation to take over subdivision roads within 90 days of a request.
 This provision requires that the roads meet DOT’s standards for acceptance into the state road maintenance system.

 The most important step for solving this problem is to appropriate funds for bringing roads up to state standards.
-The North Carolina House's version of the 2021 budget would allocate $30 million for this purpose.
-However, there is not yet a clear process for determining exactly how that money would be spent.
+The North Carolina House's version of the 2021 budget would have allocated $30 million for this purpose.
+However, the funds did not make the final bill.
+The Homeowners Alliance will continue advocating for funds.

 Checking on your road